saltycricket/scscd/res/F4SE/Plugins/scscd/clothing/README.md

          flapping in the breeze if she chooses it, and thus it becomes NSFW.
        * This way people only get NPCs walking around half-naked if they opted into that.

+Clothing Type - Optionally, specifies a clothing type which appears in ANY
+                CSV in the the `taxonomy` directory.
+Should NOT specify more than one.
+If specified, the Clothing Type will be used to OVERRIDE the mod author's original slot bindings.
+This should greatly improve compatibility with other clothing mods supported by SCSCD, but at the risk of violating the mod author's original intention (e.g. creating incompatibilities
+                where the mod author intended items to fit together).
+In general, it is good practice to specify a Clothing Type.
+If you do not, expect clipping as the equip (ARMO) or suppression (ARMA) slots may not be compatible.

 * What about race? - Racial compatibility is defined pretty well within the mod plugin .ESP file itself, so SCSCD is able to look that up dynamically